SGAC The Netherlands

 Welcome to SGAC The Netherlands!
 The Netherlands is relatively new to the SGAC scene, but has a rich tradition in space for at least 60 years...

 Space activities in the Netherlands comprise a broad variety of scientific endeavours, smart use of space data (e.g. dyke inspection) and highly innovative industrial product developments.
-There are two Dutch astronauts: Wubbo Ockels and André Kuipers.
-André Kuipers' current mission is a long-duration mission to the International Space Station, called PromISSe.
+Two Dutch nationals have flown in space: Wubbo Ockels (passed away in 2014) and André Kuipers.
 The Netherlands also is renowned for its world class knowledge base in astro-physics and atmospheric research.

 Feel free to send your comments, questions or any additional information, and join us!